-Nicola Vittorio Maria Dell'Edera is Chief Financial Officer a.i. and Finance Director.
+Nicola Vittorio Maria Dell'Edera is the Company's Finance Director.
 He joined the Company in 1999.
 From 1997 to 1999, he was head of the Financial Analysis Department in the New York branch of Banca di Roma, an Italian bank.
 He previously worked in Banca di Roma's branches in Rome and Bari.

-José Manuel Gulias Roo has been Managing Director of the subsidiary Natuzzi Ibérica since June 2004.
-He joined the Group in June 2004.
-Previously, Mr. Gulias Roo worked for HL-Display, a world-leading supplier of the retail industry.
+José Manuel Gulias Roo has been the Spain and Portugal Country Manager since June 2004, when he joined the Group.
+Previously, Mr. Gulias Roo worked for HL-Display, a world-leading supplier in the retail industry.